 A result object MAY contain a property named ruleMessageId whose value is a string that identifies the message within the rule metadata for the rule used in this result.
 If the ruleMessageId property is absent, the message property (§3.18.7) SHALL be present.
 Both message and ruleMessageId MAY be present.
 See §3.18.2 for more information.

-The value of ruleMessageId SHALL correspond to one of the property names in the messageStrings property (§3.30.7) of the rule object (§3.30) whose id property (§3.30.3) matches the ruleKey property (§3.18.5) (if present) or else the ruleId property (§3.18.4) of the current result object.
+The value of ruleMessageId SHALL correspond to one of the property names in the messageStrings property (§3.30.7) of the rule object (§3.30) whose id property (§3.30.3) matches the ruleKey property (§3.18.5) (if present) or else the ruleId property (§3.18.4) of the containing result object.

 The value of ruleMessageId MAY also correspond to one of the property names in the richMessageStrings property (§3.30.8) of that rule object.